andy-guttridge/tribehub_react/README.md

 ## Frameworks, libraries and dependencies

 ### React-Calendar
 - [react-calendar](https://github.com/wojtekmaj/react-calendar) - this React library was used to implement the calendar.
 This is critical to the user experience as the calendar is a fundamental feature of the app, and creating such a calendar 'from scratch' would have been impractical within the time allowed for the project.
-React-Calendar was chosen because it is relatively lightweight and straightforward to use, enabling the key features to be implemented quickly, because it is compact in terms of its style, making it suitable for use on smal mobile screens, and because it provides flexibility with respect to customisable CSS and calendar cell content (e.g. to enable the 'dots' used to indicate when there are events on a given day).
+React-Calendar was chosen because it is relatively lightweight and straightforward to use, enabling the key features to be implemented quickly, because it is compact in terms of its style, making it suitable for use on small mobile screens, and because it provides flexibility with respect to customisable CSS and calendar cell content (e.g. to enable the 'dots' used to indicate when there are events on a given day).

 ### React-Router-DOM
 - [react-router-dom](https://www.npmjs.com/package/react-router-dom) - this library enables 'client side routing' for React web applications, and is used to implement basic routing in TribeHub, i.e. to implement the links on the bottom navbar, and register, sign-in and sign-out links.
 Using React-Router-DOM also enabled implementation of 'single page mode'to enhance the experience for users on larger screens.
 The `useSinglePage` custom hook is referenced in `App.js`, with different `Route` components conditionally rendered for the various paths depending on whether the app is running in single page mode.
 The `useLocation` hook from React-Router-DOM is used in some components to determine the current URL and respond accordingly, for example by ensuring the correct nav button is highlighted in the bottom navbar for mobile users.